e-shreve/rulecheck/README.md

 // Ignore all violations on the line: void myFunction1(int a); // NORC(*)

-// Ignore all violations on the next line line:
+// Ignore all violations on the next line:
 // NORCNEXTLINE(*)
 void myFunction2(int a);